webDva/jekyll-now/_posts/2018-07-20-the-pantsu-versus-baka-project.md

 # *Kawaii Ketchup*'s reach

-My marketing efforts for the game was deficient.
+My marketing efforts for the game were deficient.
 I'll do better next time.

 ![chart](/assets/images/itchio_kk_data.png "From the game's upload date of Nov.
 11, 2017 to July 13, 2018.")